-where xl Frequency, in the units specified on the option line, or GHz, if no units are specified.
-The first group of noise data must have a frequency less than or equal to the highest frequency used for the S-parameter, Z-parameter, etc. data earlier in the file. x 2 Minimum noise figure in dB. x 3 Source reflection coefficient to realize minimum noise figure.
+where xI Frequency, in the units specified on the option line, or GHz, if no units are specified.
+The first group of noise data must have a frequency less than or equal to the highest frequency used for the S-parameter, Z-parameter, etc. data earlier in the file. x 2 Minimum noise figure in dB. x3 Source reflection coefficient to realize minimum noise figure.
 This is a magnitude, regardless of the format specified on the option line.
 The values used for $x3$ and $x4$ form a complex pair, taken with reference to the impedance value specified on the option line.
 If no impedance is listed on the option line, the assumed reference is 50 ohms. x4 Phase of the reflection coefficient, in degrees.
 As noted above, this is taken with respect to the reference specified on the option line or, if no impedance is listed, an assumed value of 50 ohms. x5 Effective noise resistance.
 A simulator requires this parameter to meet physical requirements.
-If the user-supplied $x5$ value is less than allowed for this requirement, then a simulator may force this $x5$ value to the lowest physical limit.
+If the user-supplied x5 value is less than allowed for this requirement, then a simulator may force this x5 value to the lowest physical limit.
 For Version 1.0 files, this is normalized to the impedance specified on the option line, or 50 ohms if no value is given specified.
 No normalization is assumed for Version 2.0 files.

 Note that the frequencies for noise parameters and network parameters need not match.
 The only requirement is that the first noise parameter frequency be less than or equal to the highest network parameter frequency.
 For Version 1.0 files, this allows the file processor to determine where the network parameters end and the noise parameters begin.
 For Version 2.0 files, the [Number of Frequencies] and [Number of Ports] keywords specify the size of the network parameter data expected before any noise parameters begin.
+As with network parameter data, all noise parameter data must be arranged in increasing order of frequency

 The [Number of Noise Frequencies] keyword is required if any noise parameters are present in the file.
+The [Number of Noise Frequencies] keyword is prohibited if no noise parameters are present in the file.